kapraran/vu-ts/README.md

+> **⚠️ WIP - Work In Progress**
+>
+> **This project is currently under active development and is not recommended for production use at this time.**
+>
+> Features may be incomplete, APIs may change, and there may be breaking changes in future releases.
+Use at your own risk.

 # VU TypeScript Generator

 A TypeScript declaration file generator for VU-Docs.
 This tool downloads the VU-Docs repository, parses YAML documentation files, and generates TypeScript declaration files (`.d.ts`) organized by namespace.